 Discussion

 This study examined the gap between research-based EFL literacy instruction and reported practices within EFL classrooms.
 A gap was found between theory and teachers’ practices implemented in literacy instruction, indicating that teachers may not be executing effective classroom EFL programs based on researched components.
 This gap was particularly evident for foundation level skills including phonemic awareness, phonics and spelling, and partially for grammar, reading comprehension, vocabulary and speaking.
-The current findings of reportedteacherspracticebeing disconnected from research (Joshi et al., 2016; Kahn-Horwitz, 2015)might suggest considering a new model of dissemination of knowledge in EFL teaching policy as well as teacher education.
-Thus, this study has illuminated the gap between research-based evidence and practice in the EFL literacy domain in Israel.
+The current findings indicate that teachers’ reported practices within EFL classrooms are disconnected from research (Joshi et al., 2016; Kahn-Horwitz, 2015).
+This finding suggests implementing a new model of dissemination of knowledge in EFL teaching policy, as well as teacher education.
+Thus, this study has illuminated the gap between research based evidence and practice in the EFL literacy domain in Israel.

 The Five Pillars of Literacy Instruction

 Research has shown that EFL literacy instruction should be based on the five pillars of literacy (August & Shanahan, 2006; Ediger, 2014; National Reading Panel, 2000; Wolf &Katzir-Cohen, 2001).
 Phonemic awareness was reportedly practiced at an average frequency of twice a week in the first two years.
 This frequency is gradually reduced until fifth year in which phonemic awareness is practiced less than once a week.
-This may indicate that teachers are aware of the need to strengthen phonemic awareness, the ability to focus on and manipulate phonemes in spoken words,in the foundation years of instruction (Brady & Moats, 1997; Cassidy et al., 2010).
-In following years, time devoted to phonemic awareness development can be reduced, based on theorythatthese skills acquired in students' L1 have been shown to transfer during EFL acquisition (Ediger, 2014; Geva & Wang, 2001).
-Thus, too much class time may be devoted to phonemic awareness development in later years,indicating inefficient time management(Cunningham et al., 2009).
+This may indicate that teachers are aware of the need to strengthen phonemic awareness and the ability to focus on and manipulate phonemes in spoken words in the foundation years of instruction (Brady & Moats, 1997; Cassidy et al., 2010).
+In the following years, time devoted to phonemic awareness development should be reduced.
+This is based on literature that suggests that skills acquired in students’ L1 will transfer during EFL acquisition (Ediger, 2014; Geva & Wang, 2001).
+Thus, too much class time devoted to phonemic awareness development is not necessary for EFL students and should be reduced to maximize time management (Cunningham et al., 2009).

 Regarding the amount of teaching time devoted to phonics, results show that teachers reportedly provide phonic texts for reading practice at an average of once a week throughout all years.
-This finding raises questions concerning the extent to which teachers are aware of the importance of phonics instruction to achieve literacy (Adams, 1990; Moats, 2000; Rayner et al., 2001) and that frequent reading of phonic texts is especially crucial in the first years of instruction to provide a strong foundation of reading and writing (Olshtain, 2014; Shankweiler & Fowler, 2004).
-These texts serve as practice thereby cementing orthographic patterns, which should be explicitly taught for decoding and spelling purposes (Kahn-Horwitz, 2015; Kahn-Horwitz, 2016; Olshtain, 2014).
-These orthographic patterns are then retained in memory, underscoring their being basic EFL literacy building blocks (Kahn-Horwitz et al., 2005, Kahn-Horwitz et al., 2011).
-Zeltsman-Kulick (2015) reported that teachers do not seem to promote continuing phonics instruction throughout all elementary yearsandteaching of English orthography is essential for acquiring reading (Kahn-Horwitz, 2016) since weak decoding skills have been shown to correlate with poor reading comprehension (Brady & Moats, 1997; Shankweiler& Fowler, 2004).
+This finding raises questions concerning the extent to which teachers are aware of the importance of phonics instruction to achieve literacy as the frequent reading of phonic texts is especially crucial in the first years of instruction because it provides a strong foundation for reading and writing (Adams, 1990; Moats, 2000; Olshtain, 2014; Rayner et al., 2001; Shankweiler & Fowler, 2004).
+These texts serve as practice thereby cementing orthographic patterns, which should be explicitly taught for decoding and spelling purposes (Kahn-Horwitz, 2015; 2016; Olshtain, 2014).
+These orthographic patterns are then retained in memory, reinforcing their role as basic EFL literacy building blocks (Kahn-Horwitz et al., 2005; 2011).
+Zeltsman-Kulick (2015) reported that teachers do not seem to promote continuing phonics instruction throughout all elementary years.
+However, teaching English orthography is essential for acquiring reading since weak decoding skills have been shown to correlate with poor reading comprehension (Brady & Moats, 1997; Kahn-Horwitz, 2016; Shankweiler& Fowler, 2004).